CAIDA/rsdos-crawler/README.md

 - **Stream attacks**: The RSDoS attacks are streamed from the UCSD Telescope DDoS Metadata.
 This data is periodically written in objects in a Swift container.
 In these objects are recorded the observed attack vectors in the respective time period.
-The RSDoS Crawler relies on these vectors to identify targets of attacks.
+The RSDoS Crawler relies on these vectors to identify targets of attacks. **In development!
+This should be streamed from a Kafka topic!**
-- **Track targets**: For one and the same attack, on a specific IP address at a specific start time, there are usually recorded many attack vectors over time.
+- **Track attacks**: For one and the same attack, on a specific IP address at a specific start time, there are usually recorded many attack vectors over time.
 To track an attack over its entire duration, these vectors are considered dependently.
 In this way, the target of an attack may be crawled over an extended period of time.
-And the results of the RSDoS Crawler are neatly collected for each distinct target.
+And the results of the RSDoS Crawler are neatly collected for each attack.
 - **Resolve hosts**: The IP addresses of the attacked targets are resolved to their host names with a naive reverse DNS resolution.
 The already resolved host names are cached. :warning: **In development!
 This should be integrated with a dedicated reserve DNS resolution!**